 There are several ways to get to Athens.
 You can do so by airplane, train, and ferry.

-The most popular way to get to Athens is by airplane.
+The most popular way to get to the city is by airplane.

 Many airlines go to Athens International Airport.
 Both airlines flying within Europe, and airlines serving destinations outside of Europe.

 From Athens International Airport it is about 20 kilometers to the city of Athens.
 There are several ways to get to the city center.

 First, there is a train and metro station next to the airport terminal.
 From here you can take metro line 3 of Athens to reach the city center.
 The journey takes about 40 minutes.

 Second, there are buses with direct connections to the city center.